 Symbolism, like the castle backdrop, was everywhere in this speech.
 We had military symbolism:

 That’s not because I want to dragoon Scotland into an arrangement which is in my interests.
 Or, frankly, my party’s interests.

 That is partly because its history is populated so thickly with great men and women who we might want to conscript for our contemporary battles.

 From Waterloo to the Second World War our servicemen and women have fought and won together.
 The liberation of Europe was a battle fought to the skirl of the pipes as Lord Lovat’s Highlanders were among the first ashore on D-Day in the battle to defeat Hitler.

-But with the symbolism to one side, this speech spoke clearly with one objective, or one message as the Prime minister noted:
+But with the symbolism to one side, this speech spoke clearly with one purpose, or one message as the Prime minister noted:

 So – I come here today with one simple message: I hope and wish that Scotland will vote to remain part of the UK.